 Southwest Airlines extends Boeing 737 Max flight cancellations into June

-The 737 Max grounding is threatening to impact the upcoming summer travel season
+The 737 Max grounding is threatening to impact the second straight summer travel season

-(Reuters) - Southwest Airlines Co said on Thursday it would extend cancellations of 737 MAX flights through June 6, as the grounding of the Boeing Co jet threatens to impact the upcoming U.S. summer travel season.
+(Reuters) - Southwest Airlines Co said on Thursday it would extend cancellations of 737 MAX flights through June 6, as the grounding of the Boeing Co jet threatens to hurt a second straight U.S. summer travel season.

 Continue Reading Below